Why choose this Porto tour ?

 Guimarães has one of the best preserved medieval centers of Portugal, where time seems to have really given way and magically stopped.

 Come to know more than the history and monuments of Guimarães.
-Visit the suburbs of the city, with its traditions, historical and cultural heritage, local gastronomy and its nature with cable car trip.
+Visit the suburbs of the city, with its traditions, historical and cultural heritage, local gastronomy and its nature.

 It’s Historic Center is classified as World Heritage Site by UNESCO, is a historical city of medieval origin and has its origin in the tenth century, known as “Cradle of the Nation” or “Cradle City”, for its crucial role in the formation of Portugal, and here the first Portuguese King was born.